jangrudo/ai-apocalypse/article.md

 We propose to interpret any such modifications, regardless of their reason, in terms of “mutations of knowledge”.
-If a neural network has learned a “wrong” version of a meme, then we simply have two different versions of the meme: one stored inside the brain of the text’s original authour, and another one stored inside the LLM.
+If a neural network has learned a “wrong” version of a meme, then we simply have two different versions of the meme: one stored inside the brain of the text’s original author, and another one stored inside the LLM.
 Just like in biology, mutations are rarely beneficial, and many of them are actually deadly.

 Correcting the hallucinations has been a major goal in large language model research.
-At the same time, we know from evolutional theory that mutations are necessary for evolution by natural selection to occur, be it biological life \[[SelfishGene][SelfishGene]\] or Facebook memes \[[FacebookMemes][FacebookMemes]\].
+At the same time, we know from evolution theory that mutations are necessary for evolution by natural selection to occur, be it biological life \[[SelfishGene][SelfishGene]\] or Facebook memes \[[FacebookMemes][FacebookMemes]\].
 Similarly, advances in human knowledge have been linked not to the smartness of an individual human, but rather to the exchange